overview

 Define problems

-● Business Problems: Despite its goal to attract younger customers and optimize human resources, the app has an adoption rate of less than 1%, with monthly active users (MAU) dropping from 35,000 to 25,000 since April 2019.
+Despite serving 6M+ policyholders, Nan Shan Life Insurance's app has an adoption rate of less than 1%, with monthly active users (MAU) dropping from 35,000 to 25,000 since April 2019.

 Monthly Active Users & Weekly Active Users (Source: Nan Shan Insurance)